MathiasGilson/LightHouse/README.md

 ## But how do I start it?

- Simply:

 Run in docker

+- define the github token in the environment variable `GITHUB_TOKEN` in the *docker-compose.yml* file
 - run `docker-compose up --build -d`

 Run locally

-- run `npm install`
+- run `npm install --production`
-- either define the github token in the `config/default.js` or in the environment variable `GITUHB_TOKEN` (`export GITHUB_TOKEN=YourRoken`)
+- define the github token in the environment variable `GITHUB_TOKEN` (`export GITHUB_TOKEN=YourRoken`)
 - run `npm start`
 - open `index.html` in your favorite web browser

 ## Development and production

+Install the dependencies using `npm install`

-Start the webpack watcher by running `npm run webpack` Changes on the files will regenerate the css and js resources
+Start the webpack watcher by running `npm run webpack` Changes on the files will regenerate the css and js resources.

 As this project uses CSS Modules the stylesheets are injected in the html page and not compiled in a file.
-For production you might want to have a unique css file for catching purposes
+For production you might want to have a unique css file for catching purposes.

 So when you are happy with your changes check if the linter is happy by using `npm run linter` no errors means that he's happy, this guy is not very chatty

-Then generate your nice js bundle and css file with the command `npm run build`
+Then generate your nice js bundle and css file with the command `npm run build` it will check if the code is linted and then build the frontend.

 ## Frontend